llbqhx/idse/README.md

 # idse
-This repository is used to share code for cuit's idse lab.
+This repository is used to share code for cuit's NLP lab.